Global Existence of Finite Energy Weak Solutions of Quantum Navier-Stokes Equations: Notations, Definitions and Main Result

 The hypothesis of higher integrability on $\nabla\sqrt{\rho^0}$ and $\sqrt{\rho^0}u^0$ imply that

 with $v^0=u^0+c\nabla\log\rho^0$ and $c>0$.
 In order to simplify the presentation we assume also that $\rho^0$ is bounded from above and below, namely there exists $\bar{\rho}^0>0$ such that

 Then, we state our main result in the two dimensional case. \begin{theorem} Let $d=2$.
 Let $\nu, \kappa$ and $\g$ positive such that $\kappa<\nu$ and $\g>1$.
 Then for any $0<T<\infty$ there exists a finite energy weak solutions of the system \eqref{eq:qns} on $(0, T)\times\mathbb{T}^2$, with initial data \eqref{eq:id} satisfying \eqref{eq:hyidr}, \eqref{eq:hyidu} and \eqref{eq:hyidr2}. \end{theorem} In the three dimensional case we need the a restriction on $\nu, \kappa$ and $\g$. \begin{theorem} Let $d=3$.
 Let $\nu, \kappa$ and $\g$ positive such that $\kappa^2<\nu^2<\frac{9}{8}\kappa^2$ and $1<\g<3$.
 Then for any $0<T<\infty$ there exists a finite energy weak solutions of the system \eqref{eq:qns} on $(0, T)\times\mathbb{T}^3$, with initial data \eqref{eq:id} satisfying \eqref{eq:hyidr}, \eqref{eq:hyidu} and \eqref{eq:hyidr2}. \end{theorem} Let us briefly comment on the extra assumption we have in Theorem \ref{teo:main2}.
-This assumption it is not required in the passage to the limit from the approximating solutions $(\re, \ue)$ to solutions of \eqref{eq:qns} but only in the proof of global existence of smooth solutions of the approximating system, see Theorem \ref{teo:main4}.
+This assumption is not required in the passage to the limit from the approximating solutions $(\re, \ue)$ to solutions of \eqref{eq:qns} but only in the proof of global existence of smooth solutions of the approximating system, see Theorem \ref{teo:main4}.
 As it will be clear from our proof (see Proposition \ref{prop:ldl4}), we need the viscosity and capillarity constants to be comparable in order to prove regularity of solutions of the approximating system.
 The constant $9/8$ is not optimal there and can be improved.
-Furthermore we stress that we do not need any smallness assumptions on $\nu. \kappa$.
+Furthermore we stress that we do not need any smallness assumptions on $\nu, \kappa$.
+Recently, after the submission of our paper, it was shown in \cite{LLV} that the above technical restriction can indeed be removed.
+This was achieved by following some different arguments than the ones used in our paper.